 Like to know more about Rotary, or our local club?
 Just click the Contact Us tab and fill in the form, or ring or text our club mobile 07780 327 535.
 You can leave a message, and we'll get back to you.

 Or Find us on Facebook:- RotaryLlanPen

-Look at our photo albums, see what we do! or copy & paste the link below.
+Look at our photo albums, see what we do!
+They're on Facebook - just use the link above.
+Our archives are at https://sites.google.com/site/llanandpenrotaryclubphotos/

-If you think you'd like to join us click on the Join Rotary tab: you can learn a little more about what we do, how we do it, and the fun we have doing it!
+If you think you'd like to join us click on the Join Rotary tab above: you can learn a little more about what we do, how we do it, and the fun we have doing it!